shiroyasha/blog-source/source/posts/2019-02-09-five-principles-that-improved-my-software-engineering-skills.html.md

 read up a bit of from the manual page by the end of the week.

 ### 5. Read a shit-ton of code

+Finally, the thing that improved my skills the most was reading other people's work.
+Reading the source code Kubernetes taught me how to write proper Go code.
+Reading Rails' source code, thought me Ruby.
+Reading my colleagues work got me up to speed in any area of our product.

+The most beautiful thing about open source isn't that it is free.
+It isn't even the community.
+It's the ability the download the source code, take a deep dive, and simply enjoy a relaxing Sunday evening.